From random matrices to long range dependence: Proofs

 \subsection{Proofs of Theorems \ref{t1}-\ref{t4}}

 We now proceed towards the proof of Theorem \ref{t1}.
 The proof is by the classical method of moments.
 However, as illustrated later by Example \ref{example3}, the moments of the LSD need not be finite.
 Hence, some work is needed to get around that.
+In order to enable a smooth reading of the proof, we start with a brief sketch of the same, before going into the technical details.

+As a first step, we decompose the process $(X_{i,j})$ into the components corresponding to $\nu_{ac}$ and $\nu_d$, and call them $(Y_{i,j})$ and $(Z_{i,j})$ respectively.
+Using Fact \ref{fact:linprocess} below, $(Y_{i,j})$ is represented in law as a possibly infinite linear process with i.i.d. inputs.
+Consider a truncation of the obtained linear process at some finite level, that is, a finite linear process.
+For the random matrix constructed by this finite linear process, the LSD is computed by the standard method of moments.
+The effect of the truncation, that is, the distance between the ESDs of the matrices constructed by the truncated and non-truncated linear processes, is controlled using the Hoffman-Wielandt inequality.
+This enables us to compute the LSD of matrices formed with $(Y_{i,j})$, by letting the truncation level go to infinity.
+Finally, it is shown that adding $Z_{i,j}$ does not change the LSD.
+This completes the proof of Theorem \ref{t1}.

 Define a map $T$ from $(-\pi,\pi]$ to itself by

 Since the integral on the right hand side of \eqref{p1.eq1} is real for all $u$ and $v$, it follows that $\nu$ is invariant under the transformation $(x,y)\mapsto(T(x),T(y))$, and in particular